-For 41 years, Julie Madden has exemplified our promise at Akron Children’s Hospital to treat every child as we would our own.
+For 41 years, Julie Madden has exemplified our promise at Akron Children’s to treat every child as we would our own.
 During her tenure as a radiology support specialist, she estimates that she has registered more than 200,000 patients – and yet, she treats each interaction as an opportunity to make a difference for a child.
 It’s that sense of spirit above self that forms the basis of our culture at Akron Children’s, and it’s the reason why the Employee Foundation Council (EFC) chose to honor Julie with the Distinguished Service Award for 2019.

 Julie began her career at Akron Children’s in 1979, with an interview for a part-time job in the medical library.

 “At the time my job was babysitting, so when I came in for the interview, I was wearing bib overalls and carrying a baby on my hip,” she joked.
 “The person who interviewed me didn’t seem to mind, which made me feel like this was a place I wanted to work.”

 The following year Julie accepted a full-time position in radiology as a file clerk.
 She still works in radiology, but marvels at how much things have changed.

 “When I first started we had 3 radiologists and developed X-ray films in a dark room that were read on view boxes,” she said.
 “STAT X-rays were referred to as wet reads, reports were typed on typewriters and our scheduling book was handmade.
 Now we have 11 radiologists, multiple sites, multiple imaging capabilities (MRI, CT, fluoroscopy and ultrasound) and everything is digitized.”

 Terry Doherty, Julie’s supervisor, was on the receiving end of Julie’s kindness almost immediately after starting at Children’s in 2017.